-If you can breathe, you can do yoga.
+If you can breathe, you can practice yoga.

-It is not all about how bendy you are, or if you can twist yourself into exotic shapes.
-Most of that is ego, and we are trying to rid ourselves of that part of the mind, at least temporarily!
+It is not all about how flexible you are, or if you can twist yourself into exotic shapes.
+Much of that can be the ego.

 I would like to help more people to help themselves, by taking up the practice.